jshuadvd/LongRoPE/README.md

 # LongRoPE: Extending LLM Context Window Beyond 2 Million Tokens

+## Note: This repository is a work in progress and is not yet ready for production use.
+Please refer to the paper for more details

 ## Introduction

 The paper introduces LongRoPE, a method to extend the context window of large language models (LLMs) beyond 2 million tokens.